natehallpc/chatterbox/README.md

 NOTE: Installation steps below are incomplete and should not be used yet.

-Several steps must be taken to ensure that this program is ran at startup and restarted after any unexpected failure.
+Several steps must be taken to ensure that this program is ran at startup and respawned after any unexpected failure.

 1. Connect to PLCnext as `admin` user via SSH.